-- Records are kept including insurance details and a list of named drivers as well as DBS clearances. - Drivers using their own transport should have adequate insurance cover.
+- Records are kept including insurance details and a list of named drivers. - Drivers using their own transport should have adequate insurance cover.

 Forest School and Beach School sessions (not on site)

 - A separate risk assessment is conducted, and Forest/Beach School standard procedures are followed. - The sessions always have a level 3 trained forest school or beach school educator.